tarqmamdouh/rails-i18n-onair/README.md

 ![Rails I18n OnAir](app/assets/images/rails_i18n_onair/banner.svg)

 A comprehensive i18n management solution for Rails monolith applications.
+Browse, edit, sync, and live-edit translations from a web dashboard or directly on the page.

 ## Requirements

-- Ruby 2.7.5+
+- Ruby 2.7.2+
 - Rails 6.0+
-- PostgreSQL (for JSONB support)
+- PostgreSQL (for JSONB support in database mode)

 ## Installation